 - 1. Explain the meaning of health - 2.
 List common health issues - 3.
 Discuss tips to prevent common health issues - 4.
 Explain the meaning of hygiene - 5.
 Discuss the purpose of Swacch Bharat Abhiyan - 6.
 Explain the meaning of habit - 7.
 Discuss ways to set up a safe work environment - 8.
 Discuss critical safety habits to be followed by employees - 9.
 Explain the importance of self-analysis - 10.
 Discuss motivation with the help of Maslow's Hierarchy of Needs - 11.
 Discuss the meaning of achievement motivation - 12.
 List the characteristics of entrepreneurs with achievement motivation - 13.
 List the different factors that motivate you - 14.
-Discuss the role of attitude in self-analysis - 15.
-Discuss how to maintain a positive attitude - 16.
-List your strengths and weaknesses - 17.
-Discuss the qualities of honest people - 18.
-Describe the importance of honesty in entrepreneurs - 19.
-Discuss the elements of a strong work ethic - 20.
-Discuss how to foster a good work ethic - 21.
-List the characteristics of highly creative people - 22.
-List the characteristics of highly innovative people - 23.
-Discuss the benefits of time management - 24.
-List the traits of effective time managers - 25.
-Describe effective time management technique - 26.
-Discuss the importance of anger management - 27.
-Describe anger management strategies - 28.
-Discuss tips for anger management - 29.
-Discuss the causes of stress - 30.
-Discuss the symptoms of stress - 31.
-Discuss tips for stress management - 32.
-Identify the basic parts of a computer - 33.
-Identify the basic parts of a keyboard - 34.
-Recall basic computer terminology - 35.
-Recall the functions of basic computer keys - 36.
-Discuss the main applications of MS Office - 37.
-Discuss the benefits of Microsoft Outlook - 38.
-Discuss the different types of e-commerce - 39.
-List the benefits of e-commerce for retailers and customers - 40.
-Discuss how the Digital India campaign will help boost e-commerce in India - 41.
-Describe how you will sell a product or service on an e-commerce platform
+List your strengths and weaknesses - 15.
+List the characteristics of highly creative people - 16.
+List the characteristics of highly innovative people - 17.
+Discuss the importance of anger management - 18.
+Describe anger management strategies - 19.
+Discuss tips for anger management - 20.
+Discuss the causes of stress - 21.
+Discuss the symptoms of stress - 22.
+Discuss tips for stress management - 23.
+Identify the basic parts of a computer - 24.
+Identify the basic parts of a keyboard - 25.
+Recall basic computer terminology - 26.
+Recall the functions of basic computer keys - 27.
+Discuss the main applications of MS Office - 28.
+Discuss the benefits of Microsoft Outlook - 29.
+Discuss the different types of e-commerce - 30.
+List the benefits of e-commerce for retailers and customers

-- 42. Discuss the importance of saving money - 43.
-Discuss the benefits of saving money - 44.
-Discuss the main types of bank accounts - 45.
-Describe the process of opening a bank account - 46.
-Differentiate between fixed and variable costs - 47.
-Describe the main types of investment options - 48.
-Describe the different types of insurance products - 49.
-Describe the different types of taxes - 50.
-Discuss the uses of online banking - 51.
-Discuss the main types of electronic funds transfers - 52.
-Discuss the steps to prepare for an interview - 53.
-Discuss the steps to create an effective Resume - 54.
-Discuss the most frequently asked interview questions - 55.
-Discuss how to answer the most frequently asked interview questions - 56.
-Discuss basic workplace terminology - 57.
-Discuss the concept of entrepreneurship - 58.
-Discuss the importance of entrepreneurship - 59.
-Describe the characteristics of an entrepreneur - 60.
-Describe the different types of enterprises - 61.
-List the qualities of an effective leader - 62.
-Discuss the benefits of effective leadership - 63.
-List the traits of an effective team - 64.
-Discuss the importance of listening effectively - 65.
-Discuss how to listen effectively - 66.
-Discuss the importance of speaking effectively - 67.
-Discuss how to speak effectively - 68.
-Discuss how to solve problems - 69.
-List important problem solving traits - 70.
-Discuss ways to assess problem solving skills - 71.
-Discuss the importance of negotiation - 72.
-Discuss how to negotiate - 73.
-Discuss how to identify new business opportunities - 74.
-Discuss how to identify business opportunities within your business - 75.
-Explain the meaning of entrepreneur - 76.
-Describe the different types of entrepreneurs - 77.
-List the characteristics of entrepreneurs - 78.
-Recall entrepreneur success stories - 79.
-Discuss the entrepreneurial process - 80.
-Describe the entrepreneurship ecosystem - 81.
-Discuss the purpose of the Make in India campaign - 82.
-Discuss key schemes to promote entrepreneurs - 83.
-Discuss the relationship between entrepreneurship and risk appetite - 84.
-Discuss the relationship between entrepreneurship and resilience - 85.
-Describe the characteristics of a resilient entrepreneur
+- 31. Discuss how the Digital India campaign will help boost e-commerce in India - 32.
+Describe how you will sell a product or service on an e-commerce platform - 33.
+Discuss the importance of saving money - 34.
+Discuss the benefits of saving money - 35.
+Discuss the main types of bank accounts - 36.
+Describe the process of opening a bank account - 37.
+Differentiate between fixed and variable costs - 38.
+Describe the main types of investment options - 39.
+Describe the different types of insurance products - 40.
+Describe the different types of taxes - 41.
+Discuss the uses of online banking - 42.
+Discuss the main types of electronic funds transfers - 43.
+Discuss the steps to prepare for an interview - 44.
+Discuss the steps to create an effective Resume - 45.
+Discuss the most frequently asked interview questions - 46.
+Discuss how to answer the most frequently asked interview questions - 47.
+Discuss basic workplace terminology - 48.
+Discuss the concept of entrepreneurship - 49.
+Discuss the importance of entrepreneurship - 50.
+Describe the characteristics of an entrepreneur - 51.
+Describe the different types of enterprises - 52.
+List the qualities of an effective leader - 53.
+Discuss the benefits of effective leadership - 54.
+List the traits of an effective team - 55.
+Discuss the importance of listening effectively - 56.
+Discuss how to listen effectively - 57.
+Discuss the importance of speaking effectively - 58.
+Discuss how to speak effectively - 59.
+Discuss how to solve problems - 60.
+List important problem-solving traits - 61.
+Discuss ways to assess problem solving skills - 62.
+Discuss the importance of negotiation - 63.
+Discuss how to negotiate - 64.
+Discuss how to identify new business opportunities - 65.
+Discuss how to identify business opportunities within your business - 66.
+Explain the meaning of entrepreneur - 67.
+Describe the different types of entrepreneurs